CSC207-UofT/course-project-uwutever/reports/phase2/progress_report.md

 2. <https://github.com/CSC207-UofT/course-project-uwutever/pull/24>

 In this PR, I wrote the drawer function and the about page.
-I also add visualizations for the regex.
+I also applied material design to the app, and finish match highlighting.

 #### final words: